 What are these drawbacks in the design of the Wolverine 20MP 4-In-1 Film to Digital Converter?

 Wolverine 20MP 4-In-1 Film to Digital Converter, Unfortunately, despite the high praise regarding the digital scans and transfers and design of this 35mm slide converter, two little drawbacks can be seen in these reviews that are a concern because of their effect on the final result and the way they frustrate buyers.

 These issues are the inability to filter out imperfections and the problems of loading the slides.
 It is beyond some users why they must put so much effort into load individual slides, with some wishing that there was also a clearer indication of when it was in place.
 Others have been left disappointed by the lack of dust detection and how the glass defects are replicated in the scan.

 Additional criticisms include the USB function’s temperamental nature, hence the previous suggestion to use an SD card, and the fact that it can only reproduce items as jpegs.

 Summary: Are there just too many flaws for this Wolverine 20MP Film to Digital Converter to be worthwhile?

 There are basically two ways of looking at this product: either it is a flawed machine that doesn’t offer the editing tools and dust detection required, which makes it more inconvenient than helpful, or it is a refreshingly simple machine for basic processing and jpeg creation where any little flaws in the results can easily be edited on the computer.

-Whether this Wolverine slide scanner is recommendable depends how much you want the scanner to do for you but it is still a portable, quick tool for the right person with some great features and the potential for high-quality results.
+Whether this Wolverine slide scanner is recommendable depends on how much you want the scanner to do for you, but it is still a portable, quick tool for the right person with some great features and the potential for high-quality results.